Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods

 The excitation operator $\hat{O}_n^\dagger$ is systematically expanded as a linear combination of basis excitation ($\hat{E}$) and deexcitation ($\hat{E}^\dagger$) operators, typically restricted to single and double electronic excitations for practical quantum implementation

-Importantly, the inclusion of the deexcitation coefficients (Y) is what differentiates qEOM from methods based on the Tamm-Dancoff approximation, making it applicable to systems exhibiting strong correlation.
 Applying the variational principle to this formulation leads directly to the core mathematical challenge: a generalized secular equation that must be solved classically:

+The practical structure is straightforward: first optimize a ground-state VQE reference, then measure the matrix elements needed for the EOM secular problem, and finally solve the resulting eigenvalue problem classically.
+Compared with state-specific methods, the advantage is that one ground-state optimization can yield a manifold of excited states.
+The main limitation is measurement cost, since the required matrix elements can involve high-order reduced density matrices.

-The implementation of qEOM is broken into sequential steps: first, a quantum processor runs the VQE routine to find the optimal ground-state parameters $\theta_0$; second the quantum state $|\psi(\theta_0)\rangle$ is prepared again to efficiently measure the expectation values of the operators corresponding to the matrix elements (M,Q,V,W) and finally a classical computer constructs and solves the secular equation to obtain the excitation energies $E_{0n}$.\\ For systems where the Born-Oppenheimer approximation is invalid or insufficient, such as those involving photoinduced proton transfer or light particles like positrons, the \textbf{Multicomponent Equation-of-Motion (mcEOM)} method extends this framework.\cite{pavosevic2021multicomponent} The mcEOM, paired with the Multicomponent Unitary Coupled Cluster (mcUCC) ansatz, allows for the quantum mechanical treatment of multiple particle types (e.g., electrons and nuclei/positrons) simultaneously.
+For systems where the Born-Oppenheimer approximation is invalid or insufficient, such as those involving photoinduced proton transfer or light particles like positrons, the multicomponent Equation-of-Motion (mcEOM) method extends this framework.\cite{pavosevic2021multicomponent} The mcEOM, paired with the Multicomponent Unitary Coupled Cluster (mcUCC) ansatz, allows for the quantum mechanical treatment of multiple particle types (e.g., electrons and nuclei/positrons) simultaneously.
 This is achieved by formulating the excitation operator $\hat{O_n^\dagger}$ to include both electronic and non-electronic particle excitations, leading to a secular equation identical in form to the standard EOM-CC method, but with much greater dimensionality due to the inclusion of all particle types.
-The resulting algorithm, mcEOM-VQE, is crucial for studying non-Born-Oppenheimer processes, where excitations can involve the simultaneous transition of electrons and quantum nuclei. \\ A further development is the \textbf{Quantum Self-Consistent Equation-of-Motion (q-sc-EOM)} method.\cite{asthana2023quantum} This formalism, inspired by UCC-based excited-state methods, addresses key theoretical and practical limitations of both qEOM and the Quantum Subspace Expansion (QSE) by defining the state-transfer operator $\hat{O_k}$ such that its action on the ground state generates the $k$-th excited state,
+The resulting algorithm, mcEOM-VQE, is crucial for studying non-Born-Oppenheimer processes, where excitations can involve the simultaneous transition of electrons and quantum nuclei.

+A further development is the quantum self-consistent Equation-of-Motion (q-sc-EOM) method.\cite{asthana2023quantum} q-sc-EOM was introduced to address both conceptual and practical weaknesses of qEOM by enforcing the vacuum annihilation condition self-consistently.